New bank in downtown Aiken a step closer to construction

 The board voted 6-1 in favor of the project with board member Ben Lott the sole member opposed.

-The redesigns for the new bank feature "traditional Southern and Low Country styles," as stated in the project narrative, and involved scaling down the entry way and roofline and wrapping the building in rustic brick.
+The redesigns for the new bank feature "traditional Southern and Low Country styles," according to the project narrative, and involved scaling down the entryway and roofline and wrapping the building in rustic brick.

-The redesigns were requested by the board at its June 2 meeting so that the new building would blend in more seamlessly with the historic overlay of the area.
+The redesigns were requested by the board at its June 2 meeting so the new building would blend in more seamlessly with the historic look of the area.

 Board Chairman McDonald Law called the redesigns "successful" and complemented the contractors on considering them.